Filler

 Before you come out, either change into an ordinary but attractive dress, or put on a lovely full-length caftan to cover your costume.

 Be careful how you behave when you're around the people who saw you dance.
 Even if wearing your everyday dress or caftan, some people will think you look tacky and seamy if they see you smoking a cigarette, drinking hard liquor, or indelicately scratching yourself.
-Also, avoid using swear words where they can hear you.
-Many of these behaviors are associated with low-class people.
+Also, avoid using swear words where audience members can hear you.
+Many people view these behaviors as being low class people, and it can taint their lasting impression of you.
 Instead, behave as though you were an elegant movie star with wonderful taste.

 Copyright Notice